camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

 ### Installing on OpenShift

 To install the Camunda Platform Helm chart in OpenShift, you will need to customize the values based on your desired security context constraints (SCC).
-By using the `anyuid` SCC, you can deploy the Helm chart as described above, as with any Kubernetes cluster, e.g.:
+By using the `anyuid` SCC, you can deploy the Helm chart as described above, as with any Kubernetes cluster.
+For example:

 ```shell
 > helm install <RELEASE NAME> camunda/camunda-platform
 ```

-If you wish to deploy with less permissive SCCs, such as `restricted`, or `nonroot`, then read the [OpenShift deployment](./openshift-helm.md) guide, which includes detailed instructions as well as a guide for troubleshooting common problems.
+If you wish to deploy with less permissive SCC, such as `restricted` or `nonroot`, read the [OpenShift deployment](./openshift-helm.md) guide, which includes detailed instructions as well as a guide for troubleshooting common problems.

 ### Installing the Camunda Helm chart locally using KIND